 Fish for Nutrition

-Title: Improving Food and Nutrition Security of Vulnerable Population in Kismayo through Access to Fishery Products
+Title: Improving Food and Nutrition Security of Vulnerable Populations in Kismayo, Somalia, through Access to Fishery Products

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Planning and International Affairs
+Lead executing agency: Ministry of Interior and Political Affairs

 Overall term: 2017 to 2021